WebAssembly/spec/spectec/test-prose/TEST.md

 6. Push the value (t.CONST c) to the stack.

 Step_pure/binop t binop
-1. Assert: Due to validation, a value of value type valtype_0 is on the top of the stack.
+1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop the value (valtype_0.CONST c_2) from the stack.
 3. Assert: Due to validation, (valtype_0 is t).
-4. Assert: Due to validation, a value of value type valtype_0 is on the top of the stack.
+4. Assert: Due to validation, a value is on the top of the stack.
 5. Pop the value (valtype_0.CONST c_1) from the stack.
 6. If (|$binop_(t, binop, c_1, c_2)| ≤ 0), then:
   a.
 Trap.